 |3378||Carol Westby, Ph.D., CCC-SLP||Theory of Mind: Implications for Development of Social and Academic Skills||2 hours|

 |3877||Kimberly Frazier Baker, Ph.D., CCC-SLP||Asperger's Disorder and Bipolar Disorder in Children (text-based course)||1 hour|

 |3383||Elisabeth Wiig, Ph.D., CCC-SLP||Assessing Social-Emotional Awareness: From Theory to Practice||2 Hours|

 ||Advancing Emotional Intelligence in Older Students with Language Disorders (text-based course)

 Students will take a multiple-choice exam following each element/event described above.
-In addition, students will complete a three-page reflection on what they knew before the course, what they wanted to know on the topic of autism spectrum disorders and Asperger syndrome, and what they learned from the course.
+In addition, students will complete a three-page reflection on what they knew before the course, what they wanted to know on the topic of autism spectrum disorders and Asperger's syndrome, and what they learned from the course.

 Students will take a multiple-choice exam following each element/event described above.
-In addition, students will complete a three-page reflection on what they knew before the course, what they wanted to know on the topic of autism spectrum disorders and Asperger syndrome, and what they learned from the course.
+In addition, students will complete a three-page reflection on what they knew before the course, what they wanted to know on the topic of autism spectrum disorders and Asperger's syndrome, and what they learned from the course.
 This reflection must also address specifically how they will apply the new knowledge to their work setting.

-In addition, graduate students will write a one-page response to each of three questions specific to issues in autism spectrum disorders and Asperger syndrome.
+In addition, graduate students will write a one-page response to each of three questions specific to issues in autism spectrum disorders and Asperger's syndrome.
 Students will be able to choose three questions from a group of six.